Kevin0M16/Swiss-Selector/README.md

   * add money
   * add XP
   * add Barns
-  * delete all Barns
-  * delete a car at Garage Entrance 1
   * generate a new Junkyard
   * Increase or Decrease player speed
   * Spawn a Car